BAMresearch/aRTist-handbook/docs/_sources/tutorial_multi_material_parts.rst.txt

-.. note:: We continue with the project from the last tutorial.
+.. note:: We continue with the project from the "Materials" tutorial.
 You can download it here if you need the current state:

 	 :download:`tutorial_materials.aRTist <files/tutorial_materials.aRTist>` |nbsp| (4.6 MB)